droosma/blog/content/post/generative-ai-hello-world/index.md

 ## Ingestion Code Example

-All the source code I use here can be found on my [GitHub](https://github.com/droosma/generative-ai-hello-world) it's not production code, but it should provide a good starting point for your own implementation.
+You can find all the source code I mention in this article on this [GitHub repository](https://github.com/droosma/generative-ai-hello-world).
+While it's not ready for production, it offers a solid foundation for your projects.

-The ingestion code can be found [here](https://github.com/droosma/generative-ai-hello-world/blob/main/OpenAi/Ingest/IngestionUseCase.cs)
+The full code these snippets are taken from can be found [here](https://github.com/droosma/generative-ai-hello-world/blob/main/OpenAi/Ingest/IngestionUseCase.cs)

 ```csharp
 var stream = await fileSystem.Load("enbrel-epar-product-information_en.pdf");
 ```

-As this was intended as an onstage demo, I used a single PDF document as the input source.
-The document was a product information document for a medicine called Enbrel.
-A truly tedious document of about 350 pages long that doesn't fit in a single prompt, it's pretty much unreadable for normal mortals, so it really shows off the power behind LLMs and how the can make important information like this available for everyone.
-For demonstration purposes I just load it from my file system, but in a real world scenario you would probably load it from a blob storage.
+For the onstage demonstration, I chose to work with a single, extensive PDF document: the product information for a medicine named Enbrel.
+This document stretches over 350 pages, presenting a formidable challenge for anyone to read through due to its complexity and length.
+It serves as a good example to showcase the capabilities of large language models (LLMs) in making dense and critical information accessible to all.
+In this code, the document is loaded directly from the file system for simplicity.
+However, in practical applications, such data would typically be fetched from cloud-based storage solutions, like blob storage, to handle scalability and accessibility in real-world scenarios.

 ```csharp
 var operation = await documentAnalysisClient.AnalyzeDocumentAsync(WaitUntil.Completed, "prebuilt-read", stream);
 ```

-Next I used the Azure AI Document Intelligence to extract the text from the PDF.
-This is a very powerful tool, that even allows you to train your own models for extraction.
-But for this demo I used the `prebuilt-read` model.
+In my next step, I leveraged the Azure AI Document Intelligence to extract text from a PDF.
+This tool is impressively powerful, allowing users to even train their own models for specific extraction needs.
+However, for this demonstration, I opted for the prebuilt-read model.

 ```csharp
 var lines = operation.Value.Pages.SelectMany(page => page.Lines.Select((line, index)